taphost/spheregen/README.md

 ## 📄 License

-Free to use for personal and commercial projects.
+MIT License - Copyright (c) 2025 - Free to use, modify, and distribute.